-Ohio governor unrolls $1M lottery prizes to urge vaccination
+Ohio’s million-dollar idea: Lottery prizes for vaccinations

-COLUMBUS, Ohio (AP) — Ohio Gov. Mike DeWine is offering big lottery incentives — including a $1 million prize and college scholarships — in a last-ditch effort to get people vaccinated before the state’s mask mandate and most other coronavirus-related state orders end June 2, he announced Wednesday.
+COLUMBUS, Ohio (AP) — Ohio Gov. Mike DeWine unveiled a lottery system Wednesday to entice people to get COVID-19 shots, offering a weekly $1 million prize and full-ride college scholarships in a creative bid to overcome the vaccine hesitancy that remains a stubborn problem across the nation.

-All Ohio’s COVID-19 orders except those applying to nursing homes and other long-term care facilities will end, the Republican said during a primetime address.
-However, DeWine noted that stores and businesses still may require customers to be masked.
+The move comes as governors, health officials and community leaders are coming up with creative incentives to get more shots in arms, including insider access to NFL locker rooms and an Indianapolis 500 garage, cash incentives, various other promotions.

-With three weeks to go before restrictions lift, DeWine rolled out big-ticket motivators.
+With three weeks to go before most state restrictions lift, DeWine rolled out the big-ticket incentives during a prime-time address.
 Beginning May 26, adults who have received at least one vaccine dose may enter a lottery that will provide a $1 million prize each Wednesday for five weeks.
 In random drawings, the state will also provide five full four-year scholarships to an Ohio public university — including tuition, room-and-board, and books — to vaccinated Ohioans under 18.

 The money will come from existing federal pandemic relief dollars, DeWine said, and the Ohio Lottery will conduct the drawings.